Joseph Lau: Personal life

-Lau married Bo Wing-kam (1954–2003) in 1977 and they were divorced in 1992.
+Lau married Po Wing-kam (1954–2003) in 1977 and they were divorced in 1992.
 They had two children: a son, Lau Ming-wai (born 1979 Dec) and daughter Jade Lau Sau-yung (born 1983).
-In 2008, Lau Ming-wai's wife gave birth to twins, they are Lau's eldest grandchildren.
+In 2008, Lau Ming-wai's wife gave birth to twins; they are Lau's eldest grandchildren.
 Lau Ming-wai, a British citizen, is vice-chairman of Chinese Estates Group and is both chairman of the government's Commission on Youth and on the steering committee of the HK$10 billion Community Care Fund, established in 2010.
 He was formerly a member of the Commission on Poverty.
 In 2011, he was part of Henry Tang's election team for the 2012 chief executive election.

-Lau had five additional children with two women concurrently out of wedlock, two with Yvonne Lui and three with Kimbee Chan (aka Chan Hoi-wan).
+Lau had four additional children with two women concurrently out of wedlock, two with Yvonne Lui and two with Kimbee Chan (aka Chan Hoi-wan).
+His third child with Kimbee Chan came after their marriage.

 In May 2007, Lau was revealed to be among the first seven purchasers of a Boeing 787 Dreamliner jet for private use.

 In 2009, Lau bought a 7.03 carat blue diamond for his daughter Josephine, that he named the "Star of Josephine" at Sotheby's for $9.5 million.

-In November 2015, Lau bought two expensive diamonds for his 7-year old daughter Josephine.
+In November 2015, Lau bought two expensive diamonds for his 7-year-old daughter Josephine.
 On 10 November, he bought a 16.08 carat pink diamond at Christie's for $28.5 million.
 The next day, Lau bought a 12.03 carat blue diamond at Sotheby's for $48.4 million, setting new records for the most expensive jewel sold at auction and the most expensive diamond ever.
 He subsequently renamed them the "Sweet Josephine" and the "Blue Moon of Josephine" respectively after his daughter.

 On 7 December 2016, Lau married Kimbee Chan in Hong Kong.

 In 2017, citing serious health issues, the business tycoon has transferred his 75% shares in Chinese Estates to his new wife and his son.